radondb/radondb-clickhouse-operator/CONTRIBUTING.md

 ## Sign Your Work

 Every PR has to be signed.
 The sign-off is a text line at the end of the commit's text description.
-Your signature certifies that you wrote the patch or otherwise have the right to contribute it to `clickhouse-operator`.
+Your signature certifies that you wrote the patch or otherwise have the right to contribute it to `radondb-clickhouse-operator`.

-Developer Certificate of Origin is available at [developercertificate.org](https://developercertificate.org/):
+Developer Certificate of Origin is available at [developer certificate.org](https://developercertificate.org/):

 ```text
 Version 1.1